 Calls are echoing in the world that the Shariah10 be abrogated to meet the many new social, economic, and cultural needs of Muslim communities.11 Critics of the Shariah are vociferous.
-They argue that period of Islamic history (AD 632-892).
-Fiqh, in a more general sense, means classical fiqh as well as its development in subsequent centuries.
-Liaquat Ali Khan, The Reopening of the Islamic Code: The Second Era of Ijtihad, 1 St. Thomas L.J.
-341 (2003); see George Makdisi, The Juridical Theology of Shâfi'î: Origins and Significance of Uşûl al Fiqh, 59 Studia Islamica 5 (1984) (describing the origins of the science of jurisprudence in Islamic history).
+They argue that

+Reopening of the Islamic Code: The Second Era of Ijtihad, 1 St. Thomas L.J.
+341 (2003); see George Makdisi, The Juridical Theology of Shâfi'î: Origins and Significance of U ûl al Fiqh, 59 Studia Islamica 5 (1984) (describing the origins of the science of jurisprudence in Islamic history).